Frequently Asked Questions

 We recommend an annual preventive exam for men, women and teens to review their health status and see if there is anything that should be done or continued to maintain or improve your health status.
 Most insurance plans now also encourage and cover this service, including Medicare.

 6. Do the doctors treat hormonal problems?
 Do you prescribe Bioidentical Hormones?

 7. What is NaPro TECHNOLOGY?

 NaPro TECHNOLOGY is a new women’s health science, developed at the Pope Paul VI Institute for the Study of Human Reproduction in Omaha, Nebraska.
 30 years of research has culminated in the development of this system of evaluation and treatment that cooperates with a woman’s reproductive system.
 The Creighton Model FertilityCare System is the method of observing and charting biomarkers of the fertility cycle.
 This information is the basis of evaluation and treatment in NaPro TECHNOLOGY.
-We have teachers of the method (FertilityCare Practitioners) on staff as well as we can refer you to a teacher if you are out of our area.
+We have teachers of the method (FertilityCare Practitioners) on staff as well as we can refer you to trained teachers for CrMS.